zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 force
-  Controls what happens when the LPAR was already active:

-  If True, the parameters from the specified or defaulted image or load activation profile will be applied.

-  If False, the parameters from the previously used activation profile remain applied and will not be changed.
-The previously used activation profile is shown in the 'last-used-activation-profile' property of the LPAR.

-  TODO: Verify these statements
+  Controls whether operations that change the LPAR status are performed when the LPAR is currently loaded (i.e. status 'operating' or 'acceptable'):

+  If True, such operations are performed regardless of the current LPAR status.

+  If False, such operations are performed only if the LPAR is not currently loaded, and are rejected otherwise.

   | **required**: False
   | **type**: bool

+os_ipl_token
+  Setting this parameter for ``state=reset_clear`` or ``state=reset_normal`` requests that the corresponding HMC operations only be performed if the provided value matches the current value of the 'os-ipl-token' property of the LPAR, and be rejected otherwise.
+Note that the 'os-ipl-token' property of the LPAR is set by the operating system and is set only by some operating systems, such as z/OS.
+This parameter is ignored for other ``state`` values.

+  | **required**: False
+  | **type**: str

 properties